Interview with Dr. Emchi Shakya Dorje.

 In the case of stress, the biggest and most common influence of stress is to augment the wind element.
 The wind element is the element of movement; it governs both the physical movements and the autonomic movements of the organism.
 Things like the beating of the heart, the movement of the nervous system are governed by the wind element.
 So, the person comes under stress of different kinds, whether it’s by over work or emotional disappointment; emotional disappointment is usually related to something the person wants, hence, it disturbs the wind element.
 The wind element starts to dysfunction and the person, if the wind moves in certain ways it may cause something physical like an irregular heartbeat; it may cause something that is halfway between physical and emotional, like insomnia, or it may cause something completely emotional or mental, such as an inability to concentrate, disturbed thought pattern, and so on.

 If it’s very bad, the person will start to have delusions.
 The reason for the specifics of this has to do with the passages of the body.
 Once the wind element gets disturbed, a little bit of disturbance will just affect its regular passages, but if it gets too disturbed, it will pass through other passages and some sorts of dysfunctions, or serious dysfunctions will happen.
-So, then the emchi looking at the case, in this case they determine that the wind element has been disturbed, one finds that not only was the person under stress but maybe they didn’t eat or couldn’t sleep or overworked or exhausted or whatever.
+So, then the emchi looking at the case determines that the wind element has been disturbed, and one finds that not only was the person under stress but maybe they didn’t eat or couldn’t sleep or are overworked or exhausted or whatever.
 Secondary reasons, things which compounded the wind element.

 Shakya Dorje: Anxiety.
 Yes, anxiety has to do with a complex of hope and fear and so this usually disturbs the wind element – even a fear being a projection of the future, it still tends to disturb the wind element and the problem one runs into, is when the wind element becomes disturbed, one naturally tends to feel more anxious.
 So the person starts out feeling anxious, it disturbs the wind element and makes them more anxious, the anxiety gets completely out of control.
 So a kind of an anxiety syndrome occurs; it is worth noting that in Tibetan medicine, it is important for the patient to take some responsibility for the cure.